voxel51/fiftyone/docs/source/user_guide/basics.rst

 - :ref:`Keypoints <keypoints>`: a list of keypoints in an image
 - :ref:`Segmentation <semantic-segmentation>`: a semantic segmentation mask for an image
-- :ref:`GeoLocation <geo-location>`: a single geo-location point, line, or polygon
+- :ref:`GeoLocation <geolocation>`: a single geolocation point, line, or polygon
-- :ref:`GeoLocations <geo-location>`: a container of multiple geo-location points, lines, and polygons
+- :ref:`GeoLocations <geolocation>`: a container of multiple geolocation points, lines, and polygons

 Using FiftyOne's |Label| types enables you to visualize your labels in the